Wahoo KICKR v5 Review: The Golden Standard of Smart Bike Trainers

 Test #2: Free Ride

-The next test I performed was a free ride of the Pienza course in Wahoo RGT.
+The next test I performed was a free ride on the Pienza course in Wahoo RGT.
+It’s a punchy course in Tuscany, so it’s suitable for testing the trainer’s responsiveness and ride feel.

-I did a short, 10-minute warm-up on a different course and then rode one loop in Pienza.
+I did a 10-minute warm-up on a different course and then rode one loop in Pienza.
 Here is the dataset.

 During the first 5 minutes, the KICKR’s power is more volatile.
 I admit that this is not the first time it has happened to me when testing a bike trainer.

-I suspect this is a problem with the Wahoo RGT app because, during a Zwift race, everything was on point (see the next section).
+I suspect this is a problem with the Wahoo RGT app because everything was on point during a Zwift race (see the next section).

 However, KICKR changed the resistance quickly, yet not aggressively.
 Steep ramps (around 10 %) felt like steep ramps and descents like descents (unlike when using ThinkRider X7 PRO).